StefRuseva88/selenium-pom-swag/README.md

   - `CheckoutPage.cs`: Represents the checkout process, handling form submissions.
   - `HiddenMenuPage.cs`: Handles the hidden menu (if applicable).

-- **Tests/**: This folder contains test classes for different functionalities in the application.
+- **Tests**: This folder contains test classes for different functionalities in the application.
   - `BaseTest.cs`: A base test class that handles setup and teardown of the WebDriver and other shared configurations.
   - `LoginTests.cs`: Tests for validating the login functionality.
   - `InventoryTests.cs`: Tests for product selection on the inventory page.